KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

 nc -lnvp 4444
 ```

-#### Step 31: Restart application in Immunity, Run it, and run exploit.py from attack machine
+#### Step 31: Restart application and run the program in Immunity, and run exploit.py from attack machine

 #### Step 32: Check listener, it should have a shell